rohitjha/Grading/README.md

 # Grading
-A small desktop application made in VB6 to evaluate employees.
+A small desktop application made in Visual Basic 6.0 to evaluate employees.